ipapamagic/IPaIndicator/README.md

-# IPaActivityIndicator
+# IPaIndicator
-IPaActivityIndicator can help you easily show up a loading indicator on screen
+can easily show indicator in selected view